 There’s always been a comparison between steel and standard baths.
-As for the steel baths, the name itself suggests, the bath is steel bodied, which has good sustenance and strength.
+As for the steel baths, as the name suggests, the tub is steel bodied, which has good sustenance and strength.

-Standard baths are the contemporary acrylic baths; in other words, a standard bath is made of acrylic.
-Every bath is of unbreakable, shock proof and resistant quality, what some may call it as reinforced fibre glass material.
-Most of the standard acrylic baths are akin to plastic but strengthened fibre glass that can take weight comfortably.
+Standard baths are contemporary acrylic baths; in other words, a standard bath is made of acrylic.
+Every bath is of unbreakable, shockproof and resistant quality, what some may call reinforced fibreglass material.
+Most standard acrylic baths are akin to plastic but strengthened fibreglass that can take weight comfortably.
 The thickness of the board or the body ranges from 5 mm to 8mm, though varying as per the required quality.

 Steel has and always will be a robust material to use in the manufacture of baths, and this is its major advantage over the more modern acrylic or plastic baths.
 Though, it is not just the steel bath’s strength which is its only advantage over the more modern materials.
-Steel baths are a better heat conductor than acrylic, in other words, if you’re someone who likes to spend hours in the bath continually topping up with hot water, you’ll have to do this more often with acrylic rather than steel bath.
-They also maintain their gloss like finish a lot longer than any acrylic bath, so, if it’s long-lasting looks you’re looking for, a steel bath may well be the answer.
+Steel baths are a better heat conductor than acrylic.
+In other words, if you’re someone who likes to spend hours in the bath continually topping up with hot water, you’ll have to do this more often with acrylic rather than steel bath.
+They also maintain their gloss-like finish a lot longer than any acrylic bath, so if it’s long-lasting looks that you’re looking for, a steel bath may well be the answer.

-One of the disadvantages of steel is that it’s heavy compared to acrylic, and therefore, it’s much easy to transport, also, it requires less support underneath.
-The major advantage of the acrylic bath is the design possibilities which it brought with its manufacture; it wasn’t until the introduction of acrylic that whirlpool or spa baths started to appear.
-The flexibility in the manufacturing process with acrylic means you can turn out all kinds of different shapes and designs giving far greater options for bath manufacturers.
+One of the disadvantages of steel is that it’s heavy compared to acrylic, and therefore, it’s easier to transport and requires less support underneath.
+The significant advantage of the acrylic bath is the design possibilities which it brought with its manufacture; it wasn’t until the introduction of acrylic that whirlpool or spa baths started to appear.
+The flexibility in the manufacturing process with acrylic means you can turn out all kinds of different shapes and designs, giving far greater options for bath manufacturers.

-Although an acrylic bath may not keep its good looks as the steel baths, but it is unlikely to chip, and even in the event of scratches it is feasible to polish out many of these.
-It is worth noting that certain cleaning products can harm your steel bath, which is not the case with the acrylic ones.
-But, it solely depends on the choice of the homeowner, whether he or she wants to install a steel or an acrylic bath.
+Although an acrylic bath may not keep its good looks as steel baths, it is unlikely to chip, and even in the event of scratches, it is feasible to polish out many of these.
+It is worth noting that certain cleaning products can harm your steel bath, which is not the case with acrylic ones.
+But, it solely depends on the choice of the homeowner, whether they wants to install a steel or an acrylic bath.

 How do you choose the right the right one?

 Not all steel baths are created equal.
-For example, the thickness of the steel is very important.
-Some cheaper varieties of steel tubs, fashioned with thinner steel, are quite easy to chip and hard to mend, so you are better off with one of our thicker, higher-end models.
-There are several other practical considerations as well, most notably the size of your space.
-And of course, there are matters of taste and aesthetics, like shape and colour.
+For example, the thickness of the steel is critical.
+Some cheaper varieties of steel tubs, fashioned with thinner steel, are easy to chip and hard to mend, so you are better off with one of our thicker, higher-end models.
+There are several other practical considerations , most notably the size of your space.
+And, of course, there are matters of taste and aesthetics, like shape and colour.

-Shopping for a bathtub may seem simple on the surface, but with such a cornucopia of choices available it can quickly become overwhelming.
+Shopping for a bathtub may seem simple , but with such a cornucopia of choices available, it can quickly become overwhelming.
 Our team of experts at QS Supplies can simplify the entire process for you and even make it fun.
-We are available to help you choose the right steel bath for your needs to ensure that everything is delivered and installed on a timely basis; and to make sure that you are 100 percent satisfied with your purchase.
+We are available to help you choose the right steel bath for your needs to ensure that everything is delivered and installed on a timely basis and that you are 100 per cent satisfied with your purchase.